Virat0925/HR-Workflow-Designer-Module/README.md

 - Per-node validation added for required fields (titles, approver role, automated action/params, end message).
 - JSON imports are validated before being applied to the canvas to avoid corrupt states.
 - UX: replaced blocking alerts with toast notifications and added an ErrorBoundary component.

+## Recent structural changes (refactor summary)

+- Added a small set of focused custom hooks under `src/hooks/` to centralize business logic and remove duplication:
+  - `useNodeForm` — central form state + sync for all node forms
+  - `useWorkflowValidation` — debounced validation that annotates nodes with per-node errors
+  - `useKeyboardShortcuts` — global keyboard handlers (undo/redo/export/delete)
+- Moved/expanded validation into a refactored module: `src/utils/validateWorkflowRefactored.ts` with a thin facade `src/utils/validateWorkflow.ts` as the public API.
+- Introduced `src/constants/nodeConfig.ts` for all magic strings, color classes, debounce values, and validation messages.
+- Kept reusable utilities in `src/utils/helpers.ts` (debounce/throttle/generateId/safeJsonParse) for future features.
+- Created `src/components/Toolbar.tsx` as a reusable toolbar component; it is currently present in the codebase but not yet wired into the canvas UI (intentional — available for future integration or a small PR to swap the inline buttons in `WorkflowCanvas.tsx`).

+These changes focused on removing duplicated validation/history/form logic, improving maintainability, and providing a clear place to add new behaviors.

 ## Known limitations & suggestions